okta/okta-spring-boot/README.md

 ## Supporting client side applications - OAuth Implicit flow

-Are you writing a backend endpoints in order to support a client side application?
+Are you writing backend endpoints in order to support a client side application?
 If so follow along, otherwise skip to the next section.

 ### Configure your properties